Frailty cheats

 Frailty cheats us of the old age that we so richly deserve to enjoy, having worked long and hard to bring up the family and make ends meet.
 Is it not your aim to get to at least one grandchild's wedding?

-Get the family on board so they can learn from your mistakes and begin early on with a sound diet; there is no greater legacy you could leave.
+Get the family on board so they may learn themselves from the mistakes you made and can begin early on with a sound diet; there is no greater legacy you could leave.

 Gums and teeth